EU countries or EU member states as of 2013

 - Work without a residence/work permit and without restrictions in Denmark, Estonia, Finland, Ireland, Lithuania and Sweden.

-- Work with a residence/work permit in Switzerland and the United Kingdom.
+- Work with a residence/work permit in

 *Many member states have not yet clarified their position on allowing Croatian citizens to enter the labor market.

 Note that Norway, Switzerland, Iceland and Liechtenstein are technically non-EU countries.
 However, their citizens have the right to free movement within the EU due to EFTA or bilateral agreements based on the four pillars of freedom.